eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-mapping.md

 `textPayload`, `bytePayload` and `contentType`.
 That's where the helper method `Ditto.buildExternalMsg` is useful: it explicitly defines which parameters are required for the external message.

-There is another JavaScript function which is helpful when you need to access the Ditto protocol message.
+There is another JavaScript function which is helpful when access to the complete Ditto protocol message is needed.
-It is possible to use the `mapFromDittoProtocolMsgWrapper` in the outgoing payload mapping and access the original `dittoProtocolMsg`.
+It is possible to define the `mapFromDittoProtocolMsgWrapper` in the outgoing payload mapping and access the original `dittoProtocolMsg`.
+Please refer to the [Ditto Protocol specification](protocol-specification.html#dittoProtocolEnvelope) to inspect which JSON fields are available when.

+This is the default implementation of `mapFromDittoProtocolMsgWrapper`, delegating to `mapFromDittoProtocolMsg`:
 ```javascript
 /**
  * Maps the passed Ditto Protocol message to an external message.